drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 increased pace when moving over a barrier (Draganich & Kuo, 2004;
 Schulz, 2011).

-Barrier on the ground is surely undesirable.
-Berard and Vallis (2006) requested their participants to walk with one or two barriers on the path.
-They measured the distance between the toe and the barrier when moving over the barrier(s) and found that this distance of the two-barrier condition was shorter than that of the one-barrier condition.
-Lowrey et al. (2007) measured the time of the participants moving across the barriers.
-Their results showed that the time to cross the second barrier when there were two barriers was longer than the time to cross only one barrier.
+Obstacles on the ground are surely undesirable.
+Berard and Vallis (2006) requested their subjects to walk over one or two barriers in their path.
+They measured the distance between the toe and the barrier when moving over the barrier(s) and found that this distance in the two-barrier condition was shorter than that in the one-barrier condition.
+Lowrey et al. (2007) measured the time taken by participants to move across barriers.
+Their results showed that the time to cross the second barrier when there were two barriers was longer than that to cross only one barrier.
 For barrier height, Garman et al. (2015) found that the probability of tripping was positively correlated with barrier height.
-In other words, high barrier leads to high probability of tripping.
-Chou and Draganich (1997, 1998) explored the influences of barrier height on gait parameters of the trail foot when crossing barriers.
+In other words, high barriers lead to a high probability of tripping.
+Chou and Draganich (1997, 1998) explored the influences of barrier height on gait parameters of the trailing foot.
 They found that the flexion angles of the hip and knee increased significantly (*p*\<0.001) with barrier height when the toe of the trailing foot was above the barrier.
 The stance time of the trailing foot during the crossing step also increased significantly (*p*\<0.0001)